swagatobag2000/AI-Enabled-FinTech-B2B-Order-Management-Application_MINOR/README.md

 <img src="images/amount.png" height="250em"/>&emsp;<img src="images/delay.png" height="250em"/><br/>
 - From the first plot, we can observe that most of the open amount is in between 0-100,000 i.e. very less number of customers are there whose high amounts are pending.
 - From the second curve, we can observe, most of the customers delay for a period mostly between 0-50.
-### JAVA + REACTJS - APPLICATION DEVELOPMENT
-The application development part is related to building a web-based application that consists of a frontend dashboard displaying the data in a tabular form with different options like add, delete, edit and predict, connected to a backend database.
-We have created a beautiful user interface to add, edit, delete, print, and most importantly, predict order invoices with ReactJS.
-For this we have followed certain steps :
-- <b>Loading of Data in the Database</b>
-  - The data was loaded in the database using SQLYOG and all tables and queries were created and successfully displayed.
-This was done by creating a raw CSV reader module from scratch.
-This module can read CSV files and can process the data to input into the database with the help of the JDBC Driver class.
-- <b>Creation of the Backend</b>
-  - The backend portion was done in Java.
-The first JDBC connection was established with SQL.
-Then servlets were created for every functionality.
-    - Add servlet - POST request from the frontend with parameters such as invoice amount, notes, date, etc and pass them to the SQL database to add a new order to the database
-    - Edit Servlet - POST request from the frontend with parameters such as doc_id to identify the invoice in addition to the parameters which need to be changed.
-    - Delete Servlet - Delete the selected invoices from the database, by passing their respective doc_id’s to identify them in the database.
-    - Search Servlet - Get the invoice number from the frontend and pass them as an HTTP request and search through the database and return it to the frontend again.
-    - Data Display Servlet - Display the table of invoices to the frontend UI.
-- <b>Creating a Responsive Dashboard</b>
-  - A responsive dashboard was made in React Js.
-The main page had a Head Section, comprised of the company logo and account name logo, and then the Grid Section, comprised of a panel having Add, Delete, Edit, and search button.
-The Predicted Payment Date will remain blank and selecting one or multiple rows and then clicking on predict will get the payment date populated.
-Whenever multiple rows are selected the add button will remain activated and the user can type in the value he/she wants to insert.
-Also, the user has to fill all the required fields otherwise insertion won’t happen.
-Clicking on the edit button permits the user to edit all the editable columns, but only when one row is selected.
-With the help of the delete button, the user can delete one or more pre-existing data.
-The search button helps to look for particular data.
-View Correspondence button will help to print the invoices of one or more orders.
-All these functionalities were carried out by using material-UI and establishing a connection with the backend.
-- <b>Flask Integration</b>
-  - Finally, integration of the ML model was done with help of the flask module.
-First, one .pickle file was generated then using some lines of python script flask integration was done.
-As same as the servlet used as an API for the functionalities, for the prediction also some POST request was made using this .pickle file.
-And finally, the project is complete.

 ## Result